codebug-us/NashWD-4Extension/README.md

           => "ingstray"
       ```

-## For this first part "Partner B" will be typing the code while "Partner A" directs "Partner B" on what code to write.
-You should still collaborate on possible solutions!
-  - Create a function called `igpayAtinlayOtayEnglishyay` that takes in a word in Pig Latin and returns the word translated into English.
+## Extension (can be done solo if you'd like)
+  - Does your function work for sentences too?
     ```
-      igpayAtinlayOtayEnglishyay("istanceday");
-        => "distance"

-      igpayAtinlayOtayEnglishyay("iendlyfray");
-        => "friendly"

-      igpayAtinlayOtayEnglishyay("explainyay");
-        => "explain"

-      igpayAtinlayOtayEnglishyay("ingstray");
-        => "string"
-    ```

-## Extension (can be done solo if you woud like!)
-  - Do your functions work for sentences too?
-    ```

     englishToPigLatin("The store was jammed before the sale could start.
 The crooked maze failed to fool the mouse.");

       => "ethay orestay asway ammedjay eforebay ethay alesay ouldcay artstay.
 Ethay ookedcray azemay ailedfay otay oolfay ethay ousemay."

-    igpayAtinlayOtayEnglishyay("ethay orestay asway ammedjay eforebay ethay alesay ouldcay artstay.
-Ethay ookedcray azemay ailedfay otay oolfay ethay ousemay.");

-      => "The store was jammed before the sale could start.
-The crooked maze failed to fool the mouse."
-    ```